Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 ---
-### Notes on Moving the Water Station and Auto-Empty Station for Your Floor Cleaning Robot S10 After Mapping

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-If you need to move the Floor Cleaning Robot S10's stations, here’s what to do:
-For the Auto-Empty Station
-After moving the auto-empty station to a new location, simply start a cleaning task from the station.
-The robot will automatically update its location on the map during the cleaning process.

-For the Water Station
-After moving the water station, you will need to remark its location in the app.
-This ensures the robot knows the updated position of the water station.

----
 ### Troubleshooting It Seems Like the Cleaning Solution Wasn’t Used

 Thank you for the information provided.
 Sorry for any inconvenience caused.
 We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
 - go to SwitchBot App -> Floor Cleaning Robot S10 -> Functions -> Control -> Wash Mop and run a mop-washing task.
 Record a video (with sound) showing the robot at the water station performing water intake and discharge.

 ---